Multinomial Link Models: Introduction

 Along another line in the literature, cumulative logit models \eqref{eq:cumulative_model} have been extended to cumulative link models or ordinal regression models \citep{pmcc1980, agresti2013, ytm2016}.
 In our notations, the cumulative link models can be written as

-where the link function $g(\rho)$ could be logit, probit, log-log, complementary log-log, and cauchit (see Table~\ref{tab:link_functions}).
+where the link function $g(\rho)$ can be logit, probit, log-log, complementary log-log, and Cauchit (see Table~\ref{tab:link_functions}).
 The cumulative link model \eqref{eq:clm} with logit link is the same as the cumulative logit model \eqref{eq:cumulative_model}.

 Baseline-category logit model \eqref{eq:model_baseline} has been extended with probit link, known as multinomial probit models \citep{aitchison1970, agresti2013, greene2018econometric}.
 In our notations,